 The sweetener is prepared by boiling the flower buds and dehydrating them.
 The result of this process is coarse brown granules which look similar to brown sugar.

-Coconut sugar is widely used in Asian countries as a natural sweetener, but its popularity is now growing in the western countries as well.
+Coconut sugar is widely used in Asian countries as a natural sweetener, but its popularity is now growing in western countries as well.
 Its increasing popularity is mainly due to the fact that it’s considered to be a healthier alternative to white sugar.

 How Does Coconut Sugar Taste?

 Coconut sugar has a subtle sweet taste, almost like brown sugar but with a slight hint of caramel.
-However, since coconut sugar is not processed like regular sugar, the color, sweetness and flavor may vary depending on the coconut species used, season when it was harvested, and where it was harvested.
+However, since coconut sugar is not processed like regular sugar, the color, sweetness, and flavor may vary depending on the coconut species used, the season when it was harvested, and where it was harvested.

 Benefits of Coconut Sugar

-Coconut sugar is nutrient rich and is known to reduce weight gain.
+Coconut sugar is nutrient-rich and is known to reduce weight gain.
 Here are the top 5 benefits of coconut sugar you need to know:

 1. Low Glycemic Index

 The glycemic index measures the effects of carbohydrates on your blood sugar.
 Foods high on the glycemic index cause your blood sugar to shoot up very fast.
-According to American Diabetes Association, any food with glycemic index of 70 or more are considered high glycemic index foods (high GI foods).
+According to American Diabetes Association, any food with a glycemic index of 70 or more is considered high glycemic index foods (high GI foods).
 Some of these high GI foods include white bread, white rice, rice pasta, and corn flakes.